solo-fsw/python-markers/README.md

 - Using the submodule allows you to keep your repository light, only including the submodule reference instead of the whole repository

 ## Examples ##
+> *The python example provided below is also available as a python file in the repository (example.py).
+In the example extra comments were added for additional clarity.*
+>
 An example of using the library in python is shown below.
 ```python
 import marker_management as mark